-The procedure should show how the effects on airworthiness as well as operational suitability and environmental protection (where applicable) (where applicable) are analysed, from the very beginning, by reference to the applicable requirements.
+The procedure should show how the effects on airworthiness and environmental protection (where applicable) are analysed, from the very beginning, by reference to the applicable requirements.

-If no specific airworthiness codes, standards or environmental protection requirements (where applicable) where applicable) are applicable to the change or repairs, the above review should be carried out at the level of the part or system where the change or repair is integrated and where specific airworthiness codes, standards or environmental protection requirements (where applicable) (where applicable) are applicable)
+If no specific airworthiness or environmental protection requirements (where applicable) are applicable to the change or repairs, the above review should be carried out at the level of the part or system where the change or repair is integrated and where specific airworthiness or environmental protection requirements (where applicable) are applicable.